PPriyanka2604/n8n-popularity-system/README.md

 comment_to_view_ratio

-Country segmentation: US, IN
+Country segmentation:

+United States (US)

+India (IN)

 🔹 n8n Community Forum (Discourse)

-Popularity evidence:
+Used to measure community adoption and discussion depth.

+Metrics collected:

 Number of replies

 Number of likes

-Thread view count

-Unique community engagement
+Number of views

+Indicates real usage and problem-solving activity

-🔹 Google Search (Google Trends)
+🔹 Google Search Trends (pytrends)

-Popularity evidence:
+Used to measure user intent and demand.

+Metrics collected:

 Relative search interest score